Fiehn/wiki-classification-mlops/reports/README.md

 >
 > Answer:

-The group mostly debugged using the standard python debugger in Visual Studio Code, this was
+The group mostly debugged using the standard python debugger in Visual Studio Code, this was done by liberally using breakpoints and observing the local memory.
+Along with this a lot of the debugging was done in relation to the integration with GC for this traditional debugging was not applicable so we used a mix of generative ai and the documentation to understand the problems we encountered.

---- question 16 fill here ---
+We did not profile our code to any major extent or use any of the tools discussed in the course, the reason we did this was time constraints involved in fixing anything we received from the profiling.
+Furthermore, we deemed that the version of the code we had running was relatively fast for the use case.
-???
+This would of course in a larger or longer project not have been the case.

 ## Working in the cloud